Skeptic to Believer: How Narrative-Driven Games Won Me Over

 Conclusion: Why Narrative-Driven Games Deserve More Respect

-This journey taught me something simple but important: games don’t need fast reflexes or complex mechanics to be deeply immersive.
+This journey taught me something simple but important: games do not need fast reflexes or complex mechanics to be deeply immersive.
+When done right, visual novels and adventure games can create rich, atmospheric experiences that stay with you.

+They give players room to think, reflect, and feel, something the industry often overlooks.
 For gamers like me who once doubted them, embracing these genres has been an eye-opening shift.

 I now believe they deserve far more recognition for their storytelling artistry and emotional impact.